 Step 1: Shampoo once - twice weekly

 Step 2: Conditioning Mask once - twice weekly

-Step 3: Moisture Balm 1-2x daily and recently added the Fur & Body Oil.
+Step 3: Moisture Balm 1-2x daily.
+Recently, we added the Fur & Body Oil.

-Dramatic improvement in softening the skin and fur regrowth after 1 month.
-Long road to recovery but Lulu loves her Fur Love regime and feels better for it too.
+Dramatic improvement in fur regrowth after one month.
+It's a long road to recovery but Lulu loves her Fur Love regime and feels better.

 Skin & Coat Routine for Dog Hair Loss:

-Once you have determined the cause of your dog's hair loss, a skin and coat care routine is important.
-Hair regrowth can be a gradual process, our range will speed up the response.
-Healthy skin significantly improves the condition of your dogs coat.
+Once you have determined the cause of your dog's hair loss, a skin and coat care routine is essential.
+Hair regrowth can be gradual; our range will speed up the response.
+Healthy skin significantly improves the condition of your dog's coat.
 For permanent hair loss, maintaining a healthy skin condition is still essential in preventing dry, itchy skin, irritations and infections.